-Ian Watson has practised in London since 1997 in the area of trusts, wills and estates and related US and UK taxation, especially in a cross-border context (primarily but not exclusively between the US and the UK).
+Ian Watson is presently on sabbatical and is not accepting any work until further notice.
+He has practised in London since 1997 in the area of trusts, wills and estates and related US and UK taxation, especially in a cross-border context (primarily but not exclusively between the US and the UK).
 He specialises in personal and tax planning for high-net-worth individuals, families, fiduciaries and financial institutions in the US, the UK and internationally and advises on integrated US/UK estate and trust planning.
 His practice extends to advising on cross-border tax, reporting and compliance issues with respect to trusts outside the UK or US with beneficiaries or income subject to tax in those jurisdictions.
 He also advises on the UK tax treatment of US trusts, as well as the US “expatriation” rules applicable to those voluntarily losing their US citizenship or long-term “green cards.”

 First admitted in 1993 to the Bar of the State of New York, where he practised at a leading US firm with an international private client practice, he still advises on both New York and Federal law and can often give an indication with respect to the law of other US states or make referrals as necessary for more formal advice on other states’ laws.